AGM information and draft minutes 2018

 The Minutes of the AGM 2017 are here: DEI AGM Minutes 2017

-Nominated Trustees standing for election at the AGM are:
+Nominated Trustees elected at the AGM were:

 I ran a general practice with a turnover of £2m and as Chairman of Surrey Heath Primary Care Group I was the Responsible Officer for a budget of £40m.
 I was involved in the strategic decisions on these budgets and managed some lines within them directly.